 Every passenger over the age of two is required to submit their own form.
 Passengers can fill out the form on behalf of other passengers, like a parent filling out a form for their toddler (seriously, what in the world?).

-I don’t understand the point of the attestation form with the exception of it possibly having to do with a future lawsuit because this is the USA we are talking about but, whatever.
+I don’t understand the point of the attestation form except for possibly having to do with a future lawsuit because this is the USA we are talking about.
 The form requires a tick of a box, a signature, and a date and takes 30 seconds to fill out.

 Tessa downloaded the VeriFLY app and uploaded the necessary documents on both legs of her roundtrip journey.
 This app is to help travelers speed through documentation checks at airports by verifying the uploaded documents before travelers arrive at the airport.